-As of today, Italy’s borders are closed except for all non-residents.
-You can only travel to Italy for verifiable work, health, or emergency reasons.
+As of today, Italy’s borders are closed to non-EU residents.
+If you live in the EU, the UK or a few other Schengen countries, you allowed to cross EU borders for tourism in Italy.
+If you do not live in the EU, you can only travel to Italy for verifiable work, health, or emergency reasons.
 If you have one of those reasons, you can only stay for 72 hours, or you must be prepared to quarantine for 14 days.
-You cannot enter Italy for tourism at this point, and it is not yet clear when that will be possible.
-At the very least, these restrictions will be in place through June 15th, the deadline that the EU has currently adopted.

 It is NOT true that the borders are closed to foreign travelers until 2021.
 Italy’s culture and tourism minister, Dario Franceschini, has suggested in an interview that summer travel is likely to be allowed only for domestic travelers.
 This was not a formal decree, and even Italians are currently confined to their own regions except in specific cases of urgency.

 Though the EU agreed to allow some countries to begin visiting from July 1, 2020, Italy chose not to join in this welcoming.
 While Italy cannot ban travelers from the14 countries, it does still require a 14-day quarantine.
 That means that still only EU travelers can come for tourism.
 The USA is not even on the list at this point, but the restrictions will be reviewed every 14 days.